guguji666666/GJS-Sentinel-Tips/Useful KQL for analytics rules/readme.md

 | where RepeatTimesWhenBadPassWordInSameIp > 5
 ```

-Test before roll out to the anyatics rule
+Test before roll out to the anyatics rule (remove the scanning time range)
 ```kusto
 SigninLogs
 | where Status contains "Failure" and Status contains "50126"